 For Mathilda Basset, a headstrong teenager growing up in New Hampshire in the Victorian era in the late 1880s, a happy Thanksgiving seems out of reach.
 The Civil War has recently ended, her father has died and her mother, Mary, is struggling to make ends meet and support the family, which includes Mathilda (Tilly), her sister Prudence and their brother Solomon.
 Mathilda takes it upon herself to write to her estranged grandmother for help, but does so without the understanding of what has passed between her mother and her grandmother.
 The grandmother’s arrival changes everything, but not as Mathilda had planned.

-Strong performances from the whole cast (Jacqueline Bisset plays the grandmother) and a timeless faith-based story make this Hallmark Channel movie a delightful watch for the whole family.
+Strong performances from the whole cast (Jacqueline Bisset plays the grandmother) and a timeless story make this Hallmark Channel movie a delightful watch for the whole family.
 The scenery feels authentic, as do the family struggles and the mother-daughter dynamics; balance is struck between a sweet tale, humorous moments, romance, charity, sorrow and healing.
 The period drama’s message, delivered without violence or strong language, is that nothing is more important than family, and it shows us the power of forgiveness.

 The costumes are well done for a Hallmark Channel made for television movie and there are some nice historical touches.
 The film is unrated, but most would find the film to be suitable for children of all ages, (Dove awards the Dove “Family-Approved” Seal to the movie, for all ages) but younger children may not be interested.
 Despite their financial strife and difficult past, the movie makes you long to be a member of the Basset family; they are good, real and filled with love.

 The film is available to stream and on DVD, and comes highly recommended for any day of the year that you want to watch a wholesome family period drama.
+You can watch the trailer here.

 An Old Fashioned Thanksgiving (2008) is based on Louisa May Alcott’s story of the same title which you can read here.
 It was originally published as part of Aunt Jo’s Scrap-Bag, a collection of short stories that she wrote mostly for children, more than a decade after she first published the classic Little Women.